Deformations of Rational T-Varieties: Deformations of Non-affine Toric Varieties

 Now, as mentioned in section~\ref{sec:affinetoric}, $X$ is the minimal resolution of a toric Fano surface $X'$ whose fan has rays through $(1,1)$, $(1,-1)$, $(-1,1)$, and $(-1,-1)$.
 We can then blow down the deformation $\pi$ to a deformation $\pi'$ of $X'$.
-One easily checks that this is in fact the same deformation $\pi'$ constructed in the example in section~\ref{sec:affinetoric} by deforming the cone over $X'$ and descending to the quotient. \end{ex}
+One can check that this is in fact the same deformation $\pi'$ constructed in the example in section~\ref{sec:affinetoric} by deforming the cone over $X'$ and descending to the quotient. \end{ex}